 Dr. Apter's research concentrates on eliminating health disparities focusing on asthma as a model for addressing social determinants of health and access to care.
-She has also studied barriers to adherence, as well as the patient-provider relationship, and the impact of the health system.
+She has also studied barriers to adherence, the patient-provider relationship, and the impact of the health system.
 In 2000, Apter received a Mentored Clinical Research Scientist Award (K23) from the NHLBI to study modifiable predictors of adherence.
-This project has resulted in several publications and led to the awarding of an R01 in 2005, "Individualized Interventions to Improve Asthma."
+This project has resulted in several publications and led to the awarding of an R01, an intervention study, in 2005, "Individualized Interventions to Improve Asthma."
 She received a second career development award on health literacy.
 These awards led to interventions studies including her current R18 (A Patient Advocate to improve real-world asthma management for inner city adults and PCORI (AS-1307-05218) grant: "Using IT to improve access, communication, and asthma in African-American and Hispanic/Latino adults."

 In June 2019, Dr. Apter was awarded an R01 From NHLBI: Clinic navigation and home visits to improve guideline-based care and outcomes in low income minority adults with asthma.
 These studies have led to a focus on how health care providers, patient stakeholders, and administrators can work together to improve health outcomes in undeserved audlts.
 She has served on the FDA Pulmonary Allergy Drug Advisory and Allergenic Products Advisory Committees and NIH study sections and DSMBs.